Art-Sells/Arells/Build-Notes.md

 ## Arells v1

-- *ok now.... we're running into another issue.....
-After I delete all the investments.... its not heighting up the summary section...... its POPPing it up.....  and when the add investments and signi n to save investments section heights down... and i lclick add investments....
-The add investment form doesn't height down (its skips the button)...
-Only after page reload and i click the add investments button will it height down...
-Why investigate*
+- *after add investments/sign in to save investments section heights down after all deletions...... when I click "Add Investments" immediatelly... the add investments form begins to load but dissapears and reloads the add investments save investments section again...
+I basically have to click add investments again for the form to height down and not reload the add investments/ sign in to save investmnts section... investigate why make sure you compare our current code to this commit which wasn't running into those issues: b11df9f38f2433bc7991c7cff58aeee1fce68aa6*

 - *minor my investment box UI/spacing issues (top padding fix) to fix...
 Also loading issues on page mount if numbers haven't popped up yet...
 Might have to add a circular loader filed with the arells icon color changes just like the asset summary box loader for the summary box numbers and place it pretty high on top*